Graduate Thesis Submission Guidelines //

 - You are the owner of the copyright for your thesis.
 This copyright is automatic and begins the moment the work is created and fixed in a tangible form.

 - You may choose to register a U.S. copyright for your work.
 This is optional, but you must register before you may bring a lawsuit for infringement of your work.
-ProQuest will register your copyright for a fee of $55.
-You may also register yourself at www.copyright.gov for $35.
+ProQuest will register your copyright for a fee of $75.
+Or, you may register yourself at www.copyright.gov for $45.
+(Fees increased on March 20, 2020.)

 - Creative Commons licenses are a way for you to maintain your copyright, but declare what uses of your work you will allow.
 For more information see www.creativecommons.org.